RedisAI/RedisAI/README.md

 Note: in order to use the PyTorch backend on Linux, at least `gcc 4.9.2` is required.

+[See this document](opt/build/README.md) for building AI dependencies at platforms.

 ### Running the server

 You will need a redis-server version 5.0.7 or greater.
 This should be